Q: This winter I’ve been noticing condensation on my windows. Is this a problem? What’s happening?

 What If Condensation Is Between Window Panes?

 If you find condensation between two panes of glass, you’re most likely dealing with a seal failure.
-In some scenarios condensation can be due to saturation of the desiccant material which is included in the spacer system of the window which reduces moisture within the sealed space of the two panes.
+In some cases, condensation occurs because the desiccant in the window’s spacer system becomes saturated, thereby failing to reduce interior moisture.
 Unfortunately in either of these scenarios, the window will most likely need to be replaced.
 This is really the only way to restore the maximum thermal performance of the window.
-You could also hire a company to come drill holes in the outer pane of the window, clean the inside and then install one-way air vents, but we wouldn’t recommend this.
-The cost of a new window and all the energy efficient benefits along with the lifetime warranty outweighs the small savings.
+Alternatively, some companies drill holes in the outer pane, clean the interior, and add vents—though this method isn’t recommended.
+The initial cost is higher, the energy-efficient benefits and lifetime warranty of new windows outweigh the small short-term savings.

 Will New Windows Solve My Problem?

 When you choose energy efficient replacement windows with weather tight seals, you might actually notice slightly more condensation on your new windows than your old windows.
-This is most likely a result of your old windows being drafty which in turn allowed air to escape the home.
+Most likely, this happened because your old windows were drafty, and consequently, they allowed indoor air to escape the home.
 New energy efficient windows will work to eliminate air flow and thus be more efficient at keeping moist air in the home.
-It’s important to remember that condensation generally only lasts for a short time in the morning and then it will disappear.
+Although it may seem concerning, remember that morning condensation is usually temporary and tends to disappear shortly after sunrise.
 If you’re finding condensation over a long period of time, you may want to consider ways to reduce humidity in the air:

 How Do I Know If My Windows Are Condensation Resistant?

 Modern windows have metrics that indicate condensation resistance.
-The measurement is scaled from 1 to 100; the higher the number, the more resistant the window will be for reducing condensation.
-The type of window spacer that separates the panes of glass greatly affects the edge temperature which tends to be colder than the center of the window.
+The measurement ranges from 1 to 100; thus, a higher number means the window is more resistant to condensation buildup.
+Since window edges are typically colder than the center, the spacer type between panes plays a key role in overall insulation performance.
 Thus it’s important to look for a window with warm-edge spacers.

 The reality is that over time, old windows lose their efficiency.
-This can lead to condensation issues that create a number of additional issues within the home including frost, ice, mold and mildew.
+As a result, this can cause condensation problems that lead to additional home issues like frost, ice, mold, and mildew.
 If you’re concerned about your current window’s performance, contact Stephanie Vanderbilt today at svanderbilt@mycoastalwindows.com or by calling 978-304-0495.
 You also may benefit from the tips included in our free Winter Ready Home Guide.